ragh10/A-MS_design/README.md

 Methodology

->Designed Serializer (PISO) and Deserializer (SIPO) using optimized flip-flop/MUX-based digital logic.
+>Designed Serializer (PISO) using optimized flip-flop/MUX-based digital logic.

 >Developed a CTLE with equalization and impedance matching to compensate for high-frequency channel losses.